 Hunger is a huge obstacle not only for those people requiring focus in sporting events or at work, but it is without a doubt, the biggest speed hump to those of us struggling to lose body fat.

-Trying to stick to a calorie-reduced diet while dealing with the stress of hunger consumes the majority of our thoughts throughout the day.
+Trying to stick to a calorie-reduced diet while dealing with the stress of hunger in an effort to lose weight consumes the majority of our thoughts throughout the day.

 Hunger is powerful it affects all of us whether we’re trying to trim down or not, it;

 - Makes you cranky and irritable.
 Usually, a displeasure to be around.

 - It has you making rash, sabotaging decisions.
 Reaching for the Chocolate or Ordering a Pizza

 - Has a powerful effect on mood and reason

 - And is probably one of the biggest inhibitors of enjoyment there is.

 Hunger see’s most dieters at their wit’s end; tired, cranky and constantly in need of something to satiate them.
 The high fat in a ketogenic diet will keep you satisfied for much longer with a far smaller portion of food than other diets.